-Howth Harbour Lighthouse - Unmissable by Default
+Howth Harbour Lighthouse

-A Short History of Howth Harbour Lighthouse
+History of Howth Harbor Lighthouse

 Howth Harbour Lighthouse in Irish History

-Howth Harbour Lighthouse Essentials
+Howth Lighthouse Essentials

 - Website: More information on Irish lighthouses can be found on the website of the Commissioners of Irish Lights.

 - Directions: Howth Harbour Lighthouse is situated at the end of the East Pier of Howth Harbour, but it can be viewed from the end of the shorter West Pier as well.
 This is the easiest access, as you can actually drive to the end of the West Pier (not recommended on sunny weekends, though).
-The better idea is to park anywhere in Howth Harbour and either walk along the East or West Pier (or, even better, both) for a good look.
+The better idea is to park anywhere in Howth Harbour and either walk along the East or West Pier (or both) for a good look.
 You can also have a great view of the whole of Howth Harbour from the ruins of Saint Mary's Abbey.